Your Comprehensive Travel Guide to Milan’s Largest Gothic Cathedral | Duomo Milan

 - Number of Visitors Per Year: 5 million persons

-Where is the Duomo Milan?
+What is the Duomo di Milan?

 - Witness how the sundial on the floor near the main entrance was once used to regulate clocks in the whole city.